zadezl/Open-In-Live-Container/README.md

 Fork of [Open-In-Apollo](https://github.com/AnthonyGress/Open-In-Apollo) by Anthony Gress to support Apollo running within [Live Container](https://github.com/AnthonyGress/Open-In-Apollo)

-A userscript to open Reddit links in the Apollo app on iPhone.
-Works with sideloaded apollo as well.
+A userscript to open Reddit links in the Apollo app on iPhone within Live Container **only**.

 ## Downloads